romuald/pymgur/README.md

 A demo site is available at http://pymgur.chivil.com/

-Current version should he usable but totally lacks configuration (hard-coded in the init file)
+Current version should he usable without too much hassle

 README to be continued …

+- how to install
+- list config options